nhoffman/mkvenv/README.rst

 Create a wheel cache (~/wheels by default)::

-  % hoist wheel
+  % mkvenv wheel
-  % hoist list-wheels
+  % mkvenv list-wheels
   Wheels in /Users/nhoffman/wheels/2.7.7/

 Now create a new virtualenv named ``test-env`` and install some